Attendee: $120 per person

 Location: Perth Observatory

-Winter is planet season and this year both Jupiter and Saturn are putting on a fantastic show!
+Spring is planet season and this year Jupiter and Saturn are putting on a fantastic show!
 Let’s make the most of this and get some great shots for you, using your camera, of the gas giant planets.

 We will use the telescopes of the Perth Observatory, with camera adaptors supplied, to connect your camera to our telescopes.
 You will record raw footage of the planets and take that away with you to process and show your friends & family.
 There will be Four telescopes that the 12 people will be rotated between, allowing plenty of time to capture your images, share techniques with participants, try out your camera on different telescopes, and more.